All Saints' Church, Rome

-All Saints' Church is an active English-speaking chaplaincy of the Church of England's Diocese in Europe - a part of the Anglican Communion - in Rome, Italy.
+All Saints' Church is an active English-speaking Anglican chaplaincy of the Church of England's Diocese in Europe in Rome, Italy.

 The church building is a Gothic revival red-brick construction, situated in the Via del Babuino, about 100 meters from the Spanish Steps.
 The architect was George Edmund Street (1824–1881).
 It has a regular weekly schedule of masses and prayer services and is also used for concerts.
 All Saints follows the high church tradition of Anglicanism, with a sung Eucharist being held weekly.

 History

 Anglican worship in Rome can trace its history back to the eighteenth century, when young British travellers took Grand Tours.
 Although some would bring Prayer Books, bibles and occasionally even chaplains, there remained demand for an English-language, Anglican service in Rome.
 Records exist of Anglican worship in the Palazzo Balestra as early as 1719, however, it was not until the nineteenth century that a permanent Anglican community was established.

 In the area near the Spanish Steps known as the "English Ghetto", worship began in 1816.
 On 29 December that year, the service raised funds that were distributed to the poor, commencing a tradition of charity that continues today.
 In 1825, an anonymous donation allows for the foundation of the Granary Chapel in the Porta del Popolo, which gained a permanent chaplain in 1828 and fell under the jurisdiction of the Diocese of Gibraltar in 1842.
 Despite local unrest and changes in location, the chapel continued to expand into the 1870s.

 The 1870s marked a schism in the Anglican community at Rome.
 Those who considered the clergy at the Granary Chapel too ritualistic separated and established a new church, Holy Trinity, which saw various iterations of building and location.
 However, this church closed in 1937, and the building was demolished in 1948.

 The remaining community commenced planning for a new building when the Municipality of Rome announced the need to demolish the Granary Chapel for street widening.
 Victorian Gothic Revival architect G. E. Street began preparing plans in 1876, with the foundation stone being laid in 1882.
 Despite delays and a lack of funds (the incumbent Canon Wasse had to cover remaining construction expenses), the church was considered completed by 1887.